Wydarzenie w kalendarzu

 LIFE21-CCA-PL-LIFECOOLCITY/101074553 - LIFE

-The ambition of the "Use of remote sensing for management of blue-green infrastructure in urban climate change adaptation” (LIFECOOLCITY) project is to support the management of blue-green infrastructure (BGI) in 10,000 cities in the European Union.
-It will be met by implementing innovative systems that utilize Geographic Information Systems (GIS) and remote sensing (satellite and aerial imagery).
-The goal is to enhance the adaptive capacity of cities to the effects of anthropogenic climate change and bring them closer to the model of smart cities of the future.
+The ambition of the “Use of remote sensing for management of blue-green infrastructure in urban climate change adaptation” (LIFECOOLCITY) project is to support the management of blue-green infrastructure (BGI) in 10,000 cities in the European Union.

 The EUROPE system, based on satellite data, will identify areas with intensified environmental challenges in European cities and include two products:

-• "EU cities Ranking of BGI": a free report published periodically from 2025 until the end of the project, providing an assessment of the state of BGI in at least 10,000 cities in the European Union.
-It will offer insights into the trends in BGI conditions in cities, allowing for a comparison of the scale of problems and adaptive needs in different locations.
+• EU Cities Ranking of BGI – a free report published periodically from 2025 until the end of the project, assessing the state of BGI in at least 10,000 cities across the European Union.

 Behavioral anomalies in non-market valuation – New solutions based onbehavioral welfare economics